Kaffu-Chino/Ongaku-Music-Player/README.md

 ![](https://drive.cafu-chino.top/?/images/2020/10/05/ivx7s1Iiuf/Ongaku.png)

 # Ongaku - Music Player&amp;Local Music Classifier

 A WPF Music Player&amp;Local Music Classifier with Designed UI.
 This project is still in the process of developing.

 ## Project Screenshot(In Development)

 ![](https://drive.cafu-chino.top/?/images/2020/10/05/hsbAZKocur/Main.png)

 ## What Ongaku Player has？

 * modern app style (like windows 10 design style) with multi-animation

 * multi-support media format (`mp3`|`flac`|`wav`|`aac`|...[Based on CSCore - .NET Audio Library click this to see all support format](https://github.com/filoe/cscore))

 * local music classify which has backup and recovery functions can help to make your own media library `*In Development`

+## About

+This is my first WPF project.Some ways may not perfect.

 ## Thanks